 Mahon Falls and the Comeragh Mountains - Marcin (Maintenance)

 This picturesque walk is suitable for all ages and fitness levels due to a nearby carpark, however adventure seekers and experienced hikers can do a longer route.
-The Mahon waterfall and walk allows for scenic mountain views, and Wayne says you might be lucky enough to see some sheep and goats!
+The Mahon waterfall and walk allows for scenic mountain views, and you might be lucky enough to see some sheep and goats!
 You can read more about it on the Visit Waterford website here

-Anne Valley Scenic Walk - Recommended by Nicole (Golf)
+Anne Valley Scenic Walk

-Activate - Recommended by Valerija (Reception)
+Activate - Recommended by Valerija (Reservations)